 UEA was very important to me at a crucial time in my research life.
 I received a brilliant training as a research student which has stood me in good stead for the rest of my career.
-And, of course, I really enjoyed myself."Sir Paul Nurse PhD Biology and 2011 Nobel Prize Winner
+And, of course, I really enjoyed myself.

-We have around 3,500 student rooms available, all are fully furnished, centrally heated and grouped round a shared kitchen.
+International postgraduates new to the University are guaranteed accommodation in their first year, provided that they meet the certain requirements.
+All rooms are fully furnished and grouped round a shared kitchen.
 Accommodation is self-catering, but if you feel like a change from cooking for yourself, there are plenty of places to eat and drink on campus.
-International postgraduates new to the University are guaranteed accommodation in their first year, provided that they meet certain requirements.

 Sporting facilities encompass the multi-million Sportspark, which includes an Olympic-sized swimming pool, fitness centre, athletics track and climbing wall and is consistently ranked as having the best student sports facilities in the UK.
-The University also hosts a biannual International Literary Festival which has included famous names such as Ian McEwan and Kazuo Ishiguro (both Alumni of UEA's Creative Writing course) and is home to the world famous Sainsbury Centre for Visual Arts, which houses the Robert and Lisa Sainsbury Collection - one of the greatest art collections of the twentieth century.
+The University’s first literacy festival took place in 1991 which has included famous names such as Ian McEwan and Kazuo Ishiguro (both Alumni of UEA's Creative Writing course) and is home to the world famous Sainsbury Centre for Visual Arts, which houses the Robert and Lisa Sainsbury Collection - one of the greatest art collections of the twentieth century.

 Norwich has all the characteristics of a 'university city'.
 A major commercial and thriving cultural centre, it is steeped in history and retains its distinctive character.
 The city boasts a vibrant blend of independent stores, small specialist shops, major high street chains and the country's largest six-day open-air market, set amidst a maze of pretty medieval cobble-stoned lanes and alleys.
 It also has good bus and rail connections to the rest of the UK and having its own airport ensures easy access to the Continent with connections to 200 cities worldwide.